Core Concepts

 Automated Yield Vaults

-Automated Yield Vaults are smart contracts that manage user deposits and execute trades based on instructions from the ATE.
+Automated Yield Vaults are smart contracts that manage user deposits and execute trades based on instructions from the Autonomous Trading Engine (ATE).
 Each vault is optimized for a specific risk-return profile, allowing users to choose a strategy that matches their risk tolerance.
+Depositors target a blended yield of approximately 10% (a Floor tranche at ~8% and an Active Trading tranche at ~20%); the higher 28% figure refers only to combined vault-plus-node returns, never vault yield alone.
 The Vaults Overview provides additional details.

 Real Yield

-The unbonding period is a 28-day waiting period required to withdraw staked NODR tokens or capital from vaults.
+The unstaking period is a 21-day waiting period required to withdraw staked $NODR tokens or capital from vaults.
 This mechanism is designed to prevent liquidity crises during periods of market stress, protect against flash loan attacks, and stabilize protocol liquidity for long-term capital planning.

 Node Tiers